Extensive Biopsy Protocol Improves the Detection Rate of Prostate Cancer

 A total of 303 patients underwent TRUS-guided biopsy of prostate gland because of elevated prostate-specific antigen (PSA) levels or an abnormal digital rectal examination.
 At least 10 biopsies were obtained for each patient, including sextant biopsies.

-The more extensive biopsy protocol improved the detection rate by 6.6% to 38.9% compared with standard sextant biopsies.
+- The more extensive biopsy protocol improved the detection rate by 6.6% to 38.9% compared with standard sextant biopsies.

-The complication rate was 1%.
+- The complication rate was 1%.

 In this study, adding peripheral cores to the standard sextant needle biopsies of the prostate significantly improves the cancer detection rate.
 More extensive biopsy appeared to be well tolerated.
 The optimal number of samples to be taken and the clinical importance of isoechoic cancer seen on ultrasound have yet to be defined.
 This study did provide some rational arguments for the decision on an optimal protocol.

-Sep 18, 2014 - Twelve-core and eight-core biopsies have similar prostate cancer detection rates for initial biopsy, but the additional transition cores provided in 12-core biopsy may be helpful in detecting missed cancers in repeat biopsies, according to a study in the October issue of the Journal of Urology.
+Jan 27, 2015 - Twelve-core and eight-core biopsies have similar prostate cancer detection rates for initial biopsy, but the additional transition cores provided in 12-core biopsy may be helpful in detecting missed cancers in repeat biopsies, according to a study in the October issue of the Journal of Urology.

 National Cancer Institute